Ultimate X-Men (2024): "The Realm of the Mind" (#13-18)

 Shadow King subjects Dark Armor to an illusion where she has to fight her friends.
 It is then revealed that Maester has Hisako and Kageyama in his clutches and held in stasis tanks.
 As Maester continues experimenting on Hisako and Kageyama, he explains to Viper that Hisako and Kageyama are the solutions for the My-X Project.
 In Hisako's mindscape, Noriko arrives and fights Maystorm in a rematch.
 When Noriko is defeated, Dark Armor resumes her attack.
 She then sees a giant winged manifestation of Tsubasa.
 Hisako flashes back to when Tsubasa was still alive.
 Meanwhile, Yukio and her friend find Yukio's apartment trashed.
 At the same time, Nico Minoru and Mori go looking for Hisako and infiltrate one of the Children of the Atom meetings.
 Maystorm and another Children of the Atom member learn that Hisako has been taken.

 Tatsuya Sainouchi and Futaba go over the Children of the Atom-related information called Project My-X. They also talk about a contact in the Children of the Atom who is already preparing for something.
 At the Temple of the Children of the Atom, Nico Minoru has infiltrated it under the alias of Miss Grimm as Maester does his next transmission.
 Maester and Viper continue their experiments on Shinobu Kageyama and Hisako Ichiki.
-Maystorm and Kanon Sainouchi confront Mori who keeps hearing the name "Akihiro".
+Maystorm and Kanon Sainouchi confront Mori, who keeps hearing the name "Akihiro".
 Tatsuya and Futaba then talk about Akihiro who was said to be the "first mutant" as he claims that trouble has already found his sister.

 Four months ago, Nico Minoru and Mori find Hisako's home trashed and her charm left behind.
-They meet Futaba who gives them the information on the church where the Children of the Atom are said to be using as their headquarters.
-In the present, Nico Minoru's Miss Grimm alias finds Hisako who doesn't remember her and runs into Maester as Noriko Ishida arrives.
+They meet Futaba, who gives them information on the church where the Children of the Atom are said to be using as their headquarters.
+In the present, Nico Minoru's Miss Grimm alias finds Hisako who does not remember her and runs into Maester as Noriko Ishida arrives.
 In the cafeteria, Nico interacts with Noriko who warns her not to do any sneaking around.
 Later that night, Nico tries to call someone only to be attacked by Noriko.
 Nico fights back until she is restrained by a tentacled mutant as Maestro claims that Nico is far from being a true Homo Superior.
 Meanwhile, Kanon and Tatsuya talk about Kanon wanting to raid the Children of the Atom's headquarters until she gets a text from Mei Igarashi.
 Futaba shows up to offer Kanon a ride.